soxoj/counter-osint-guide-en/pages/importance.md

 # Why it is important

 It is difficult to stay out of the access zone in our digital time.
-A hermit can have an emergency phone number, and a dog, although not every one, has an Instagram account.
+A hermit can have an emergency phone, and a dog, although not every one, has an Instagram account.

 The penetration of social networks and means of communication into our lives could be extremely positive if it did not lead to a lot of sad consequences.
 From calls from fake Sberbank employees with a request to dictate a password from SMS, and to collectors suddenly demanding to repay a loan issued on your passport.